mu373/booklog-tool/README.md

 A CLI tool to update book information on booklog.jp

 ## Setup
 Create config file `~/.config/booklog-tool/config.json`.
-You can obtain the Cookie (`bid`) from browsers' developer tools after you sign in to booklog.
+You can obtain the Cookie (`bid`) from browser's developer tools after you sign in to booklog.
 ```json
 {
     "username": "your_username",